-PSH is administered by the Office of Aging and Adult Services within the Louisiana Department of Health and Hospitals and is a partnership with the Louisiana Housing Corporation.
+PSH is administered by the Office of Aging and Adult Services (OASS) within the Louisiana Department of Health and is a partnership with the Louisiana Housing Corporation (LHC).

 In addition to the applicant needing housing provided by PSH, this program has three major eligibility criteria.